-Fadi Swidan has been Director since April 2015 of the Nazareth-based MAOF Business Incubator and Hybrid Accelerator (the latter of which he also founded).
+Director of the Nazareth-based MAOF Business Incubator and Hybrid Accelerator (2015-2020)

 SII: Please briefly describe your work:

 FS: The MAOF incubator and the Hybrid Accelerator are governmental projects, budgeted by the Ministry of Economy and the Ministry of Equality with the mission of encouraging tech entrepreneurship in Arab society.
 As part of that we support start-ups with at least one Arab co-founder, through the Hybrid accelerator and scale-up program, do a lot of “awareness raising” events and meetups throughout all of Israel, and – perhaps most important – actively engage and connect Arab entrepreneurs with the ecosystem already working in Tel Aviv.
 We call it “Hybrid” because on the one hand we are encouraging start-ups with joint founders (Arab and Jewish), and on the other hand we aim to be in Nazareth (or any other Arab village or city of entrepreneurs) and Tel-Aviv at the same time.

 Since 2012, we made a lot of changes and pivots to achieve our vision and goals, they all came together because of the challenges and obstacles we were facing; the more we endeavored, the more they made themselves clear.
 One major challenge was to gain the trust of the finance industry to invest in startups with Arab CEOs; that took me to the step of trying to bring one of the main players in the hi-tech ecosystem to join the project – the 8200 [elite IDF intel unit – SII] veterans NGO.
 The 8200 NGO accepted the challenge, participated in the governmental tender and won.
 I believe that this step was one of the most important changes.